DataDog/documentation/layouts/shortcodes/csm-agentless-prereqs.md

 ## Prerequisites

-To deploy Agentless scanning in your AWS environment, in addition to having [Cloud Security Management][3] enabled, complete the following steps:
+To deploy Agentless scanning in your AWS environment, in addition to having [Cloud Security Management][3] enabled, you must enable Remote Configuration.

 ### Enable Remote Configuration